gibbok/ai-learning/experiments/project5/readme-project5.md

 ## Input

 A list of salaries.

 [Source data](https://www.kaggle.com/datasets/aemyjutt/salary-binary-classifier)

 ## Output

-Analyse the data and answer the following questions:
+- Analyse frequency in the data

-- Predict a salary using decision tree
+- Predict label salary using other features